 Skip Wilkins was born and raised in eastern Massachusetts.
 He grew up in a musical home and began listening to jazz at a very early age.
 His father played drums locally, so Skip was able to interact with professional musicians as a small child.
 He first found his way to the stage in kindergarten and has not left the stage since.
 In many ways his earliest experiences have proved the most enduring.
 He learned to love singing and listening to subtle harmonies before entering school, taking particular delight in the Great American songbook repertoire of such composers as Richard Rodgers, George Gershwin and others of the first half of the twentieth century.
 Also drawn to syncopated rhythms and polyrhythms of jazz recordings that he heard at home, it is readily apparent that the seeds of his future style were already planted in pre-school.
 Many years later, a seasoned professional pianist, Skip is noted for his lyricism, fascination with harmonic color, boundless rhythmic energy, and interest in exploring songs from the Great American Songbook.

 Skip has been fortunate to play with luminaries and un-sung local players wherever he has lived.
 As he was coming up in Boston, he worked with drummers Joe Hunt and Bob Moses and with saxophonists Jimmy Mosher and John LaPorta.
-In Denver, where he established his style, Skip was a well-known figure regionally, and often performed with the marquee players when they visited the area.
+In Denver, where he established his style, Skip was a well-known figure regionally, and often performed with marquee players when they visited the area.
 These included saxophonist Plas Johnson, vocalists Mark Murphy and Darmon Meader, trumpeter Conte Candoli, bassist Milt Hinton, and drummer Peter Erskine.
-He also made his first recording, Two Much Fun!,on Eaglear Records, as co-leader with flutist Jill Allen.
+He also made his first recording, Two Much Fun!, on Eaglear Records, as co-leader with flutist Jill Allen.
 While in the Rocky Mountain region, he toured the West with various groups and performed regularly at all the established jazz clubs, including the famous El Chapultepec.
 He also performed countless times at the University of Northern Colorado in Greeley, where he taught during his eight years in Colorado.

 Relocated to eastern Pennsylvania in 1995, Skip resumed his performing career on the east coast with the Wilkins & Allen Quartet.
-In 2001 on Cathexis Records, Skip and Jill Allen released Petty Theft,which featured guest performances by Grammy-nominated saxophonist David Liebman.
+In 2001 on Cathexis Records, Skip and Jill Allen released Petty Theft, which featured guest performances by Grammy-nominated saxophonist David Liebman.
 He also continued to perform in concert with all-stars, including saxophonists David Sánchez, Stanley Turrentine and Bobby Watson, trumpeter Clark Terry, trombonist Al Grey, and drummer T.S.
 Monk.
 Of course, right in his backyard Skip periodically performs with Philadelphia legends Mickey Roker, Larry McKenna and John Swana, among many others.
 Skip plays all of the great regional jazz venues, including Ortlieb’s Jazzhaus and Chris’s Jazz Café, both in Philadelphia, and Delaware Water Gap’s Deer Head Inn.

 In 2005, Skip formed a new working ensemble, Skip Wilkins Quintet.
 Together they recorded eighteen of his original compositions, for release on two CDs.
-The first, Skip Wilkins Quintet: Volume I, wasreleased in September of 2006 on Dreambox Media (DMJ-1101).
+The first, Skip Wilkins Quintet: Volume I, was released in September of 2006 on Dreambox Media (DMJ-1101).

 Dreambox Media released Skip Wilkins Solo--Live at Lafayette (DMJ-1109) on August 14, 2007.
 Skip had been thinking about recording some solo piano music.
 While considering repertoire, he came across an archival live concert recording from a performance he gave at Lafayette College on September 16, 2000.
-There was no need to record right away--this one was already in the can!
+There was no need to record right away – this one was already in the can!
 The recording features some of Skip's compositions and also pieces by Thelonious Monk, Miles Davis, George Gershwin and Frederic Chopin.
 As ever, his playing ranges from lyrical to edgy, often turning unexpectedly.
 No wonder his music is playing on the airwaves, coast-to-coast.

-Skip also has numerous other regional associations.
-He’s heard monthly in the Lehigh Valley with the Tony Gairo-Gary Rissmiller Jazz Orchestra and is prominently featured on the Orchestra’s 2006 release, Treacherous, on Seabreeze Jazz Records.
-He also performs and records with The Trio, an ensemble featuring bassist Roy Cumming and drummer Glenn Davis.
-For nine straight years, Skip has given a monthly salon performance at the Blue Orchid Inn in nearby Mertztown, Pennsylvania.
-For most performances, he invites a guest to perform with him, but occasionally performs solo.
+Skip is a charter member of the Tony Gairo-Gary Rissmiller Jazz Orchestra and is prominently featured on the Orchestra’s 2006 release, Treacherous, on Seabreeze Jazz Records.
+He has also performed and recorded with The Trio, an ensemble featuring bassist Roy Cumming and drummer Glenn Davis.
+For fourteen years, Skip gave a monthly salon performance at Blue Orchid Inn in nearby Mertztown, Pennsylvania.
+For most performances, he invited a guest to perform with him, but occasionally performed solo.
 Blue Orchid Inn is an exceptional, intimate spot to see and hear jazz, with exquisite food and a loyal clientele that returns for the experience each month.
+The series continues now, periodically.

 Skip studied jazz composition and arranging with Herb Pomeroy at Berklee College of Music in Boston, and is a former faculty member at Berklee.
 He also studied and taught under Gene Aitken at the University of Northern Colorado.